casunlight/NYCDataScience_HadoopClass/README.md

     | finish and not save  | ESC->q!->Enter   |
     | go to the end of line| ESC->o           |

-1. generate your server rsa key
+1. generate your server rsa key for three instances

 * find your meetup1's public DNS and get its RSA public key